Positive and Negative Consequences of Continued Drug Use

 One of the main elements of cognitive behavioral therapy is anticipating problems in recovery and improving clients’ self-control by helping them develop effective coping strategies.
 There are several techniques that addiction treatment specialists use to accomplish this.
 One such technique is exploring the positive and negative consequences of continued drug use.

-In exploring the positive consequences drug and alcohol use, many individuals may express the following beliefs and ideas:
+So, what are the positive effects of drugs?
+Many individuals may express the following beliefs and ideas:

 - “Drugs and/or alcohol help me socialize.”